Tinkerforge/doc/en/source/Software/API_Bindings_MQTT.rst

 ------------

 * Python 2.7.9 or newer with ``argparse`` module, Python 3.4 or newer is also supported.
-* Paho's python library 1.3.1 or newer.
+* Paho's Python library 1.3.1 or newer.

 .. _api_bindings_mqtt_install: